AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 :option:`--dump-units-to`:
    For source coverage analysis specifically, output the names of units that are considered of-interest to the requested assessment, that is, for which a report or checkpoint is going to be produced.
+This also outputs, for each unit of interest, the list of files that were individually ignored using the ``Ignored_Source_Files`` project attribute or corresponding command-line option.
+Ignored source files listed with :option:`--dump-units-to` will be either marked as ``always ignored``, if they were ignored in all the inputs (traces or checkpoints) that were used to produce this report, or as ``sometimes ignored``, if the source files were ignored in at least one of the inputs of this report, but not all of them.
 The argument may be either the name of a file, clobbered it if it already exists, or '-' to request displaying the list on standard output.
 In the latter case, when a ``report`` output is also requested, the list of units is